U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 The White House said the administration supports the measure and “looks forward to working with Congress to ensure the Secretary of State has the necessary flexibility and permissive authority to designate such an office and special envoy.”

-The post U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks appeared first on Kansas Reflector .
+The post U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks appeared first on Idaho Capital Sun .

 Comments / 0